Andrzej Sakson

 Andrzej Sakson (born 1950 in Elbląg) is a Polish sociologist and historian.
 Since 2004 he has been the director of the Western Institute (Instytut Zachodni) in Poznań.

 Sakson is a professor of sociology at the Institute of Sociology of Adam Mickiewicz University (Instytut Socjologi UAM) in Poznań, and the Western Institute.
-He specializes in research on national and ethnic minorities, with special focus on the German minority in Poland and the Polish ethnic groups of Mazurians and Warmians in the north-eastern Polish region of Warmia-Masuria.
+He specializes in research on national and ethnic minorities, with special focus on the German minority in Poland and the Polish ethnic groups of Mazurians and Warmians in the north-eastern Polish region of Warmia-Masuria, for which he was awarded by the provincial assembly.